 Know Your Rights

-It is important to know your rights, to understand how employers may realistically perceive you, how to address your hearing difficulties throughout the application process and how to start on the right foot.
-In this series, we will be discussing all of these factors that can help lead to a happy and successful career.
-Here at Advanced Hearing, we hold strong beliefs that hearing loss and deafness does not have to inhibit your chances and opportunities in life.
-It is entirely possible to overcome the challenges associated with hearing loss and to live a high quality of life.
+It is important to know your rights, to understand how employers may realistically perceive you, how to address your hearing difficulties throughout the application process, and how to start on the right foot.
+We believe that it is entirely possible to overcome the challenges associated with hearing loss and to live a high quality of life.
 In this post, we’ll be outlining your rights as an individual who has hearing difficulties associated with hearing loss or deafness.

 You Don’t Need to Declare Your Health Issues Before a Job Offer